 (ii) recovery of the costs referred to in section 59(1)(c) and (d) of that Act.

-[Section 64 inserted by No. 28 of 2015 s.
+[Section 64 inserted: No. 28 of 2015 s.
 49.]

 [65-67.
-Deleted by No. 77 of 2006 Sch.
+Deleted: No. 77 of 2006 Sch.
 1 cl.
 29(7).]

-68. Nature Conservation and National Parks Account
+68. Biodiversity Conservation Account

-(1) An agency special purpose account called the Nature Conservation and National Parks Account (the NCNP Account) is established under section 16 of the Financial Management Act 2006.
+(1) An agency special purpose account called the Biodiversity Conservation Account is established under the Financial Management Act 2006 section 16.

-(2) The NCNP Account is to be credited with —

-(a) fees paid for licences referred to in the Wildlife Conservation Act 1950 sections 23C and 23D(2); and

-(b) royalties paid under section 23C of that Act; and

-(c) the net proceeds of the sale of any skins or carcasses of fauna taken by or on behalf of the CEO from a nature reserve; and
+(2) The Biodiversity Conservation Account is a continuation of the Nature Conservation and National Parks Account referred to in section 68 of this Act as in force immediately before the commencement of the Biodiversity Conservation Act 2016 section 299.

-(d) gifts, devises, bequests and donations made to the NCNP Account.
+(3) The Biodiversity Conservation Account is to be credited with gifts, devises, bequests and donations made to that account.

-(3) The CEO may apply money standing to the credit of the NCNP Account provided for by subsection (1) for the purpose of scientific research relating to flora and fauna.
+(4) The CEO is to apply money standing to the credit of the Biodiversity Conservation Account for the purpose of scientific research relating to biodiversity and biodiversity components in the State.

-[Section 68 amended by No. 20 of 1991 s.
-33; No. 49 of 1996 s.
-64; No. 28 of 2006 s.
-209; No. 77 of 2006 Sch.
-1 cl.
-29(8)-(10).]
+[Section 68 inserted: No. 24 of 2016 s.
+299.]

 69. Other accounts